Faye has been cooking for over 50 years and loves to share her recipes and cooking tips with everyone.

 - Turn the dough out onto a lightly floured surface.
 Knead for 10 minutes, or until smooth and elastic.
 While kneading, add enough of the remaining bread flour to make a soft dough that is easy to knead.

-- Shape the dough into a loaf and place into a 9 x 5 loaf pan that has been greased with non-stick vegetable spray.
+- Shape the dough into a loaf and place into a 9x5-inch loaf pan that has been greased with non-stick vegetable spray.
 Loosely cover with plastic wrap that you have also sprayed with non-stick spray.
-Also, cover with a light weight dish towel or cloth.
+Also, cover with a light-weight dish towel or cloth.

 - Let dough rise in a warm place for about one hour or until double in size